exercism/python/exercises/concept/ghost-gobble-arcade-game/.docs/hints.md

 ## General

+- For an overview, this section of the Python documentation: [Truth Value Testing][stdlib-bools] might help.
 - Don't worry about how the arguments are _derived_, focus on combining the arguments to return the intended result.

 ## 1. Define if Pac-Man can eat a ghost